MarynychViktor/net-rabbitmq-client/Readme.md

-## Rabbitmq client
+## RabbitMQ client
-#### AMQP 0-9-1 protocol

-Main goal of this project is to create basic implementation of amqp-0-9-1 protocol (aka rabbitmq client) for learning purposes
+The client was built around AMQP 0-9-1 protocol and provides all necessary methods to work with the RabbitMQ server.

 ### Usage example
 #### Create connection